 - AP Explains: How Amazon Echo listens and what it stores (CBS News)

-Why does Alexa matter?
+Why does Amazon Alexa matter?

 Digital assistants like Alexa are leading the AI and machine learning revolution currently underway in consumer tech.
 Humans traditionally interact with computers through typing or touch, and up until recently voice recognition was spotty at best, as anyone who tried using it on Windows XP likely knows.